Climate stabilization wedge: Wedge estimates

+Stabilization Wedges Game

+Stabilization wedges are the basis of a team-based exercise called the Stabilization Wedge Game.
+This game has become popular as a tool for schools and businesses to educate players and discuss global warming mitigation.
+The Carbon Mitigation Initiative (CMI) permits anyone to use the game and make use of their materials, provided that they share the results with CMI.

+The idea of stabilization wedges is sometimes presented in the form of a team-based exercise called the Stabilization Wedges Game.

 Because of the simplicity of the wedge game, it has become popular as a communication tool for global warming mitigation.
 It is used in a variety of arenas and by a variety of players including businessmen, politicians, teachers, and students.
 David Hawkins, climate director at the Natural Resources Defense Council, puts the ease of use of the Wedge Game this way:

-Education
+Educational Use

 The Carbon Mitigation Initiative (CMI) permits anyone to use the game and make use of their materials, provided that they share the results with CMI.
 Because it is so widely accessible, it has become included in certain high school curricula.
 The Keystone Center has deemed the Stabilization Wedge Game to fulfill the following National Education Standards: S1, S6, LA4, LA5, C4, C5, E1, G1, G5, and WH9.

-The American Association for the Advancement of Science hosted a conference for educators at the Hilton in San Francisco 2007-02-18.
+The American Association for the Advancement of Science hosted a conference for educators at the Hilton in San Francisco in 2007.
 Collaborating with AAAS were the National Science Teachers Association and the United Educators of San Francisco (representing the National Education Association and the American Federation of Teachers).
 Socolow and Hotinski personally presented the Stabilization Wedge concept at the event.

-Business
+Business Use

 The Stabilization Wedge Game is also used as a centerpiece for business seminars.
 Business executives played the game at as seminar held by the Sustainable Enterprise Academy at York University in Toronto.